openhab/openhab-docs/configuration/things.md

 The first keyword defines whether the entry is a bridge or a thing.
 The next statement defines the UID of the thing which contains of the following three segments: `binding id`, `thing type id`, `thing id`.
-So the first two segments must match to a thing type supported by a binding (e.g. `network:device` or `astro:moon`), whereas the thing id can be freely defined.
+The first two segments must match to a thing type supported by a binding (e.g. `network:device` or `astro:moon`), whereas the thing id can be freely defined.
 Optionally, you may provide a label in order to recognize it easily, otherwise the default label from the thing type will be displayed.

 To help organizing your things, you also may define a location (`Location` in the example above).

-Inside the squared brackets configuration parameters of the thing are defined.
+Inside the square brackets configuration parameters of the thing are defined.
 The type of the configuration parameter is determined by the binding and must be specified accordingly in the DSL.